 One important factor in making subcutaneous injections less painful and reducing irritation at the injection site is to rotate the position on the body where you give the injections.

-There are several areas of the body suitable for giving subcutaneous injections, shown on the diagram.
+There are several areas of the body suitable for giving subcutaneous injections.
 As a general rule, suitable areas are those with a substantial amount of fat below the skin, so the thighs, buttocks and abdomen tend to be most suitable in children.

 As your child grows, other areas may become suitable as well, such as the upper arms but these vary from child to child.